 Even though it was already the end of March, the nights were cold and Egon wishes his bedsit had central heating, but instead turns on the gas oven as soon as he gets up.

 Munching on Weetabix he googles dog breeds and there she is – a Golden Retriever.
 All the dogs look cute but none of them has the effervescent beauty of Gilda.
 Eager to find out more about the breed, he learns that Golden Retrievers are cheerful, trustworthy, demonstrative and forgiving – characteristics he had always hoped to find in a girlfriend.
 It also listed mouthiness, heavy shedding and distinctive doggy odour.
 Still, he reckons, something he would put up with.
 Continue reading →

-Keeping an eye on Costa Coffee, Egon quickly took out his iPhone5, which he had found in a bar one night and managed to unlock.
-The light wasn’t great for photography but he didn’t intent to post the crime-scene pictures on Instagram anyway.
+Keeping an eye on Costa Coffee, Egon quickly takes out his iPhone5, which he had found in a bar one night and managed to unlock.
+The light wasn’t great for photography but he didn’t intent to post the crime-scene pictures on Instagram.

 Poor dog, what an end to a life filled with adversity and struggle.
-He made a pledge there and then to find out who killed him, because in his mind there was no question that this had been a dogcide.
-A suspicion which was confirmed when he saw what looked like a stabbing wound on the dog’s right rib cage, very close to what must have been the heart, he figured.
+He makes a pledge there and then to find out who killed him, because in his mind there was no question that this had been a dogcide.
+A suspicion which is confirmed when he sees what looks like a stabbing wound on the dog’s right rib cage, very close to what must be the heart, Egon figures.